desouz78/Final-Project---Big-Data-Tools-and-Techniques/README.md

 ## Project Overview

-The goal of this project is to create a **graph database** to represent rural public schools in Brazil and their internet connections:
+The goal of this project is to create a **graph database** to represent rural schools in Brazil and their internet connections:

 - **States** and **Cities** are nodes.
 - **Schools** are nodes connected to their respective cities.